googlehosts/telegram-repeater/README.md

-`/fw` | forward a message to the target group using the bot account | True `/get` | forward the original message to this group | True `/del` | delete the selected message in the target group | True
+`/fw` | forward a message to the target group using the bot account | True `/get` | forward the original message to this group | True `/del` | delete the selected message in the target group | True `/p` | gain admin access immediately for yourself in the target group | False `/promote` | authorise other users to become admins | True

 ## Special Thanks